vicheanak/unilever-life/README.md

-# The Ionic Super Starter 🎮
+# Unilever Life - Perfect Store Mobile App 🎮

-_Note: the Ionic Super Starter requires Ionic CLI 3._
+_Note: the Unilever Life - Perfect Store Mobile App requires Unilver Life- Perfect Store CLI 3._

 <img src="super2.png" width="400" />

-The Ionic Super Starter is a batteries-included starter project for Ionic apps complete with pre-built pages, providers, and best practices for Ionic development.
+The Unilever Life - Perfect Store is a batteries-included starter project for Unilver Life- Perfect Store apps complete with pre-built pages, providers, and best practices for Unilver Life- Perfect Store development.

-The goal of the Super Starter is to get you from zero to app store faster than before, with a set of opinions from the Ionic team around page layout, data/user management, and project structure.
+The goal of the Unilever Life - Perfect Store is to get you from zero to app store faster than before, with a set of opinions from the Unilver Life- Perfect Store team around page layout, data/user management, and project structure.

 The way to use this starter is to pick and choose the various page types you want use, and remove the ones you don't.
 If you want a blank slate, this starter isn't for you (use the `blank` type instead).

-One of the big advances in Ionic was moving from a rigid route-based navigation system to a flexible push/pop navigation system modeled off common native SDKs.
+One of the big advances in Unilver Life- Perfect Store was moving from a rigid route-based navigation system to a flexible push/pop navigation system modeled off common native SDKs.
 We've embraced this pattern to provide a set of reusable pages that can be navigated to anywhere in the app.
 Take a look at the [Settings page](https://github.com/ionic-team/ionic-starter-super/blob/master/src/pages/settings/settings.html#L38) for a cool example of a page navigating to itself to provide a different UI without duplicating code.

 ## Table of Contents